jonnyweatherly/aajonusnet/md/QNA/Q&A Of October 24, 2010.md

 Q: Sun-dried?

 A: No, in the house.
 There was no sun those days that I was doing it.
 I would have just left that in the sun for maybe 20, 30 minutes on either side.
 The meat, yeah.
 And I cut it in slices about a half-inch thick, maybe three-quarters of an inch thick.
 And then I stuffed them in quart and half-gallon jars.
 And first I put either peanut oil.
 At that time, we could get a completely raw peanut oil, never heated over 104 degrees.
 But it's so expensive to make.
 They had such a demand for it that they just go for the cheap stuff now.
 So they don't produce it anymore.
 But I put about a cup in the bottom, three-quarters to a cup of the oil in the bottom, and then stuffed the meat around.
 And, of course, the oil would come up and coat the meat.
 And then I would put more in as I stuffed more of the meat in until it was not a lot of oil, but just so it covered the surface of all the meat.
 And then up to the top, about a half-inch above the meat level.
 And I didn't put anything.
 Usually, you'd put a beeswax sealer on the top of that.
 And that's normally how you do it to keep any gases or anything from any oxidation of it.
 But I just put the lids on it.
 I wanted to see what happened with just the oil, without beeswax.
 And I just opened the last one in December, last December, and it was 10 years old.
 And it was perfectly good.

-Q: Do you use olive oil?

-A: Pardon?

 Q: Do you think you can use olive oil?